Fresh Strawberry Granita

 Homemade Granita is one of my favorite summer treats.
-It’s super refreshing, sweet and tasty.
-Basically granita is a granular ice with a sugar-syrup base and flavored with fruit purée, coffee or wine.
+It’s super refreshing, sweet and simply delicious.
+Basically granita is a granular ice with a sugar-syrup base and flavored with fruit purée, coffee or even wine.
 It comes from the italian granire, which means to make grainy.
-Sometimes, it’s also called water ice or Italian Ice, and now you understand why
+Sometimes, it’s also called water ice or Italian Ice, and now you understand why 😉

 Making granita is a perfect way to use overripe fruits you won’t have time to use before they spoiled.

 Just a quick tip here.
 In the recipe, you’ll see that you need to add lemon juice to the strawberries.
 So why is that?

 Adding a splash of lemon juice in your fruits will help them keep their beautiful color.
 See that bright red on the pics?
 That’s all natural, I didn’t add any food dye, or use photoshop.

 It also prevents fresh cut fruits from becoming brown.
 This works with fruit salads, apples, avocados, potato salads or any other food that may suffer from oxidation.
 When baking with blueberries, using lemon juice will prevent them from turning green – which is not really appetizing!